-BMXNZ recommends a White plate with Blue numbers.
-A templates is available online for use.
-But Striders may still ride with BMXNZ issued Sprocket plates of any colour.
+White plate with red numbers.
+Striders may ride with a BMXNZ issued Sprocket plate.

-For Challenge Class riders the number and club suffix area of the plate must be of the correct single solid background colour as stated above.
+For Challenge riders the number and club suffix area of the plate must be of the correct single solid background colour as stated above.
 There is no allowance in this area for intrusive colours or logos.

-If a rider chooses to ride with a World, Oceania, New Zealand, North Island or South Island ranking this must be proceeded with the correct prefix.
+If a rider chooses to ride with a World, Oceania, New Zealand, North Island or South Island ranking this must be proceeded with the correct suffix.

-World - W, Oceania - O, New Zealand - NZ, National Series-NS, North Island - NI, South Island - SI.
+World - W, Oceania - O, New Zealand - NZ, National Series - NS, North Island - NI, South Island - SI.
 The ranking prefix must be a minimum of 25mm in height

-A rider whose number plate does not meet the required BMXNZ standards can be asked to replace it at any time during an event.
-Rides who do not comply will be scored a DNF regardless of the finishing position.
+A rider whose number plate does not meet the required BMXNZ standards will be scored a DNF regardless of the finishing position.

-In all UCI sanctioned BMX events a rider must display the number assigned to them according to the rules of the event and the plate issued by the organiser.
+In all UCI sanctioned BMX events a rider must display the number assigned to them according to the rules.

 The area of the plate that provides a background for the number must, during the entire duration of a competition, be kept free of markings, stickers or other impediments to the number's legibility.
-Number plates must have at least 80% of the applicable background colour.